 LDAP-based authentication support has been enhanced on the AIX operating system.
+Starting with DB2 V9.7 Fix Pack 1, transparent LDAP support has also been extended to the Linux, HP-UX and Solaris operating systems at the same version levels that the DB2 product supports.
 LDAP now enables central management of user authentication and group membership using transparent LDAP authentication.
 You can configure DB2 instances to authenticate users and acquire their groups through the operating system.
-The AIX operating system will, in turn, perform the authentication through an LDAP server.
+The operating system will, in turn, perform the authentication through an LDAP server.
 To enable transparent LDAP authentication, set the DB2AUTH miscellaneous registry variable to OSAUTHDB.
+Supported operating systems are: